Nosolution/NCompiler/README.md

 # NCompiler

-Try to implement a compiler while going deep into class *Compiler princples*.
+Try to implement a compiler while going deep into class *Compiling Techniques*.
 The progress is not promised.

 ## Target